grahamedwards/CorePore.jl/README.md

 ## Usage

 The primary functionality of this package is hosted in the function `porewatermetropolis`.
 Please read the documentation for its full functionality and the underlying forward models.
-The example below will give you a quick start:
+The example below (also available as notebook `example.ipynb`) will give you a quick start:

 ```julia
 using CorePore